kanishka-linux/kawaii-player/README.md

 ### Library Management:

-It tries to be a simple media manager for both audio and video, along with powerful playing capabilities of mpv and mplayer.
+* It tries to be a simple media manager for both audio and video, along with powerful playing capabilities of mpv and mplayer.

-If your video collection has been placed in separate folders having names - Anime, TV Shows, Movies and Cartoons i.e. default categories, then it will categorize the collection automatically and rest will be placed in Others.
+* If your video collection has been placed in separate folders having names - Anime, TV Shows, Movies and Cartoons i.e. default categories, then it will categorize the collection automatically and rest will be placed in Others.
 If users need more categories then they have the option to create new one.
 Users can easily rename title entries and playlist entries.

-If a TV Show has multiple seasons, then the application can recognize a folder as a separate season, if it's name starts with 'Season'.
+* If a TV Show has multiple seasons, then the application can recognize a folder as a separate season, if it's name starts with 'Season'.
 For example consider folder structure, *Anime->Mushishi->Season 1* and *Anime->Mushishi->Season 2*.
 If the folder structure is organized like this, then the application will show entries as **Mushishi-Season 1** and **Mushishi-Season 2**, in the video Anime Section.

-If users are not satisfied with default categorization, then they can create their own categories like Music Video, Anime Movies, Cartoon Movies, Hollywood movies etc.. from the title list contextmenu, and then can add desired titles to them.
+* If users are not satisfied with default categorization, then they can create their own categories like Music Video, Anime Movies, Cartoon Movies, Hollywood movies etc.. from the title list contextmenu, and then can add desired titles to them.

-The video section contains two update options i.e. Update and UpdateAll.
+* The video section contains two update options i.e. Update and UpdateAll.
 The **Update** option will add new entries to the database without deleting older one, while **UpdateAll** option will remove all the unreachable links from the database.
 If users frequently attach and remove external hard drives to laptop/desktops, then it is advisable to use only **Update** option, as it will preserve non-reachable links.

-The Video section, also contains two options **Directory and Available**.
+* The Video section, also contains two options **Directory and Available**.
 The Directory option will list the entire video collection, while the Available option will list only reachable videos.

-Users can get fanart/posters/summary for the entire collection.
+* Users can get fanart/posters/summary for the entire collection.
 If appropriate match is not found then users can directly go to sites such as TVDB/TMDB directly using internal browser and can grab the content.
 The browser's internal contextmenu has been tweaked to facilitate getting required information.
 Anime watchers can get access to popular Anime review sites directly within the application, from which they can grab some information for their collection (users can enable this feature by setting 'ANIME_REVIEW_SITE=True' in *'~/.config/kawaii-player/other_options.txt'* file).
 Users will also get to select various background image modes, that will change aspect ratio of the background image (i.e. fanart of any item) instantly (shortcuts ctrl+0 to ctrl+9).

-The application can manage history/bookmarks and watch/unwatch status properly.
+* The application can manage history/bookmarks and watch/unwatch status properly.
 It also supports playlist creation with mixed content.

+* In custom playlist containg videos, do not contain artist field.
+However, users can add artist to any playlist entry when renaming using F2.
+When renaming, use '**::**' to delimit title of video from artist name.
+Once artist name is set, the application can grab information from last.fm profile of the artist (if *GET_MUSIC_METADATA* field is set to *True* in other_options.txt file).

 ### KeyBoard Shortcuts: